jason-spence-lab/Frum-et-al./README.md

 About This Repository

 This repository contains code for analysis of single cell RNA sequencing data in the manuscript refereed to above.
-Code relevant to each figure is labelled by: #Figure #(a-z) or #Figure S#(a-z) for ease of reference.
+Code relevant to each figure is labelled by: #Figure #(a-z) or #Supplementary Figure #(a-z) for ease of reference.
 Major supporting packages include: Seurat, SeuratWrappers, CellChat and Slingshot.

 Data Availability